Beluki/MQLite/README.md

 $ python setup.py install
 ```

+This will install MQLite as a module and both MQLite and MQLiteSH as scripts.

 ## MQLite specification

 The MQLite language is very similar to the MQL read API with a few changes